 5) DESSERT: fruit

 7) NO TRIGGER FOODS ( I call them the 10 C's): Candy, cookies, cake, crackers, chips, cereal after breakfast, nuts except in a meal, eating in the car, spoonfuls of sugar, ice cream, popcorn).
 These foods can set me off on a binge, so I try not to eat that first bite!

 I NEED SUPPORT, ENCOURAGEMENT, AND ACCOUNTABILITY!
 I NEED SOMEONE TO REPORT TO ON A REGULAR BASIS!

 I am definitely a "food addict!"
 If I can stay away from my trigger foods, I am fine!
 But once I allow myself one bite of any of those foods, I stop thinking rationally and eat more and more of all the foods I should not eat.
 Once I start, it's really hard to stop.
-Since 2012, I have lost about 20 pounds with the help of my Peertrainer friends, and I have kept it off.
+Since 2012, I have lost 20 - 30 pounds with the help of my Peertrainer friends, and I have kept it off.
 Still, there are times when I "binge," and then I must work hard to get myself back on track.
 Sometimes, when I need to get serious about The Cheat System again, it helps to tell my PT buddies that I am having a difficult time, and they are very supportive.
-My weight is where I want it to be, but it is always a struggle to maintain.
+My weight is almost where I want it to be, but I gain and lose about 3 or 4 pounds quite often, and it is always a struggle to maintain.